15th International Conference on Complement Therapeutics

 progressive neurological injury, early neurological deterioration and microvascular dysfunction following endovascular thrombectomy for larger vessel stroke: a target for anti-complement therapeutics

-E Connolly
+E Sander Connolly

 09:40 AM - 10:00 AM